simonccc/kopsrox/README.md

 - __network__ = "network" address of proxmox cluster

-the nodes in the cluster use incrementing ip 's for example with 192.168.0.170:
+the nodes in the cluster use incrementing ip 's for example with 192.168.0.170 as the network address

 |id|proximgid|ip|type|
 |--|--|--|--|